Cox Cable TV for Seniors in 2024

 You can add a DVR (digital video recorder) when you purchase your cable plan.
 Cox offers four DVR service options: Ultimate, Preferred, Essential, and Starter.
 The main difference between the four DVR services is the hours they can store and the number of shows you can record simultaneously.

 The Starter DVR service is free for the first 12 months when you subscribe to any Cox cable TV package.
 This DVR service allows you to record one show at a time and store up to 50 hours of HD content.
 For most seniors, this should be more than enough.
 If you have a doctor’s appointment or a playdate with the grandkids during your favorite show, it’s simple to hit the record button before you walk out the door.
-You can cozy up on the couch later and watch it whenever.
+You can cozy up on the couch later and watch it on your own time.

 Along with its DVR equipment, Cox offers big button remotes, which come in handy for older adults whose eyesight isn’t as sharp as it used to be.
 Ask your customer service representative about receiving one of these special remotes with your cable TV package.